mrkkrp/ace-popup-menu/README.md

-You can toggle/activate it either interactively or via Lisp, the mode follows all usual Emacs Lisp conventions for minor modes, except it's always global (because it doesn't make any sense to replace behavior of `x-popup-menu` only for in some specific buffer).
+You can toggle/activate it either interactively or via Lisp, the mode follows all usual Emacs Lisp conventions for minor modes, except it's always global (because it doesn't make any sense to replace behavior of `x-popup-menu` only in some specific buffer).
 See documentation for `ace-popup-menu-mode` for more information.

 ----